Hemp Seed Oil

 What is the recommended dosage of Hemp Seed Oil?

-Known drug interactions may include: Generally minimal drug interactions.
+Possible interactions include: Generally minimal drug interactions.
 Anticoagulants — theoretical at very high doses; minor.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.